emtreg/emtreg.github.io/_posts/2020-02-18-enforcing-SRP-in-methods.md

 {% endhighlight %}

 <p>&emsp;The <code><mark>initialize</mark></code> method sets the values of the class's instance variables.
 Metz states that instance variables whould be wrapped in encapsulation methods (i.e. getters and setters) which make it easier to change their values.
-Ruby's <code><mark>attr_accessor</mark></code> method takes care of this by automatically setting up getters and setters for a class's instance variables.
+Ruby's <code><mark>attr_accessor</mark></code> method takes care of this by automatically setting up getters and setters for the indicated variables.
 There aren't any obvious changes that need to be made to this method, so let's move on.</p>

 <p>&emsp;2. <code><mark>def populate</mark></code></p>